Building Brand Loyalty with Mobile Apps

 Retaining customers is a primary goal of any growing business and has become exceedingly challenging in this competitive marketplace.
 One key strategy for building brand loyalty is to increase your customer’s engagement with the brand.
 When executed correctly, a mobile app can significantly add value to your product or service whilst providing the opportunity for engagement.
 It is the user experience of an app, and how valuable this is to customers, that has tied brand loyalty to mobile apps.
 A comprehensive mobile strategy not only cultivates a stronger brand but can also help retain customers and boost return on investment.

 Creative and unique mobile apps are helping brands connect and engage with consumers and build loyalty in a crowded marketplace.
 They have significantly changed the way customers interact with brands, generating true value for both businesses and the consumer.
 To be successful your app needs to solve a genuine problem for your customers.
 Consequently, if an app does not live up to the expectations of consumers it can be a significant problem for the brand.
-However, when successfully integrated with business operations, apps can create a more compelling and satisfying customer experience, resulting in long lasting relationships.
+However, when successfully integrated with business operations, apps can create a more compelling and satisfying customer experience, resulting in long-lasting relationships.

 The Bottom Line…

 Mobile strategy has emerged as a top priority for businesses to stay relevant, maintain a competitive edge, and unearth new business and revenue opportunities.
 Developing a mobile app is a worthy investment for businesses as users of apps are more loyal to the brand compared to those who just visit the website from their mobile device.
 In fact, mobile apps are used more often, and for longer, than mobile sites (Adobe).
-The prolonged nature of app sessions translate into a great opportunity for brands to consolidate customer relationships, taking advantage of users’ high level of engagement.
+The prolonged nature of app sessions translates into a great opportunity for brands to consolidate customer relationships, taking advantage of users’ high level of engagement.

 Building brand loyalty is immensely valuable for brands as it is one of the significant driving factors behind sales.
 Generally, an increase in loyal customers translates directly to an increase in revenue.
 In fact, repeat customers spend on average 67% more than new customers (Bain).
 According to a report by FiveStars, an average brand’s loyal customers drive approximately 80% of their total revenue.
 The most important feature mobile apps offer is the ability to facilitate engagement, which is essential for captivating customers and encouraging loyalty.
 The potential level of engagement in an app is significant and as such brands that tap into this can easily gain competitive advantage.